The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 The base rotation for Machinist revolves around two minute windows starting and ending with Wildfire application.
 Wildfire and Barrel Stabilizer are outliers in our kit as the cooldown does not scale with skill speed.
 While Heat and Battery will not loop perfectly due to differing Hypercharge windows in these segments, Wildfire can still be used as a landmark in the rotation for tracking other cooldowns in our kit, mechanics or even just used to help reset our rotation in case mistakes were made with some of the more strict timers.

 In between your burst windows, you will default to pressing your combo actions (Heated Split Shot, Heated Slug Shot, and Heated Clean Shot) in order to build resource gauge and maintain uptime on the enemy while also ensuring your Multi-Tool actions (Drill, Air Anchor, and Chain Saw) are used immediately as they are available.
 With the new addition of Excavator, the combo attack of Chain Saw, we have up to 30 seconds to use before expiration, while in burst windows we want to use it as soon as possible from the initial Chain Saw press, we have extreme flexibility in the odd minute windows.
 For example, with the surplus of battery gained in Dawntrail, we have windows where we want to send out a 60 battery Queen but currently only have 50 after the Chain Saw press.
 Instead of following up with Excavator and getting 70, we can delay it for a full main combo or whenever we have Heated Clean Shot to get the 60 without spending Excavator to send that Queen.
-Giving us extreme flexibility and helping us achieve 100 Queen for the next 2 minute burst.
+Giving us extreme flexibility and helping us achieve 100 Queen for the next 2-minute burst.

 # Two-Minute Variations